 Use the Transferology system to see how transfer courses from other schools may fulfill U of M liberal education requirements.
 After admission, the Office of Admissions reviews a student's transfer coursework to determine transferability of credit as elective and/or liberal education requirements.
 For classes not listed in Transferology, or on the regional transfer guides at right, admitted students can submit course materials to be reviewed by faculty for transferability into a Design major.

 The apparel design courses are strictly sequenced over four years regardless of how many or what types of major-related courses were completed prior to the term of admission.
 It is not common for a faculty to approve major-related transfer coursework for from another school.

-If you would like to submit transfer studio courses for review to meet major (versus liberal education) requirements please contact Branden Rudie to receive access to upload your work for faculty review to determine transferability.
+If you would like to submit transfer studio courses for review to meet major (versus liberal education) requirements please contact Woody Stulberg to receive access to upload your work for faculty review to determine transferability.
 Students who wish to submit transfer studio work for review in lieu of requirements must do so after admission to the program.

 At the end of your first year in the program the faculty will review your portfolio.
 You must pass portfolio review of your first year work in order to continue on with your coursework and complete the degree.Portfolio review is a way to evaluate a your design ability and knowledge of design concepts based on work from the foundation-level courses.
 Portfolio review assures that you have acquired an understanding of essential design knowledge and are prepared to move on to more advanced coursework.